iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   <img src="/assets/alignments/ntk_sgdlearning_rates.png" width="700"/>
 </div>

-We can also check in on what the alignment variables look like for the largest scale dynamic maximal LR  run in our grid
+We can also check in on what the alignment variables look like for the largest scale dynamic maximal LR  run in our grid (f.e. for the muP base parametrization)

 <div align="center">
   <img src="/assets/alignments/mup_adam_alignment_U.png" width="240"/>